Datasilk/Kandu/README.md

 ---

-## Features
+## Current Features

 * Choose from 10 vibrant colors (along with black & grey) as a theme for each of your boards
 * Choose either grey lists or colored lists to display within your boards
-* Infinite boards, lists, cards, and checklists.
+* Infinite boards, lists & cards
 * Drag & drop cards from one list to another
+* Rearrange lists within a board
+* Update a card's description with markdown syntax
 * Archive & permanently delete cards from lists
-* Import lists & cards from Trello by uploading a JSON file
+* Import individual boards from Trello by uploading a JSON file

 ---